ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/dbt on snowflake.md

 Now by default dagster passes the variables to dbt model !

-In our case things a bit more complex.
+In our case things are a bit more complex.
 We need start date and end date, so for eah partition we need these two variables. the **context** object gives us these two values for each partition (starting from the start date we specified when creating the partitions !

 Now